morloc-project/morloc/docs/types.md

     according to property (e.g. all the functor, monoid, foldable, etc wonders of Haskell).

+## Check at runtime

  3. Invariants/runtime dependencies - This includes dependencies between
     sub-units of a type (e.g. arguments in a functional signature or members of a tuple).
 It is probably not practical to have true, compile-time checked, dependent types in Morloc, since functions are black boxes.
 So these dependencies will be checked at runtime (unless compiled without checking).

+ 4. Distribution - A random model of the data.
+All data should be modeled.
+This allows random values to be generated and used in automatic testing.
+The distribution can also be handled in real-time to find outliers and possibly pathological behaviour.

+## Annotation

- 4. Performance expectation - There are two layers to this "type" (we are not really in type-world anymore, perhaps).
+ 5. Performance expectation - There are two layers to this "type" (we are not really in type-world anymore, perhaps).
 First is a performance contract for a function signature, where all implementations of the function must meet the specified standards.
 A second layer is a parameterized function for